vvrahul11/sentiment_analysis/README.md

 sentiment_analysis
 ==============================
 This project is part of my baby steps into NLP.
+The datasets used and reference code used for studying are from many amazing resources referenced at the bottom.

 Sentiment analysis using NLP